mariephlpp/News-classification/README.md

 X_test[X_test >= VOCAB_SIZE] = 0
 ```

-Below, we added some lines because we need to make all sequences in a batch to fit a given standad length.
+Below, we added some lines because we need to make all sequences in a batch to fit a given standard length.
 Then we padded (add some 0 to the end of a sentence) or truncated (remove the last words of a sentence) our sequences as follows:
 - If the number of words of the document is lower than the maximum length defined above, then we do a padding.
 - If the number of words of the review is higher than the maximum length defined above, then we do a truncating.